The Alabama African American Mural Trail is a part of public artwork by commissioned and non-commissioned artists and public organizations.

 Just a short walk-through downtown Birmingham one would be astonished at the murals that describe not just Birmingham’s African American history and events, but also the history of the state of Alabama.
 From chaos that has plagued the Magic City and the state comes impressive artwork and murals.

-Local artist Andy Jordan works on a painting of Cudjoe Lewis (above), who was among the last survivors of the slave trade.
+Local artist Andy Jordan works on a painting of Cudjo Lewis (above), who was among the last survivors of the slave trade.
 He was brought to the Alabama coast in 1860 on the slave ship Clotilda.
 (Source: Tom Gordon)

-The above mural commissioned by Wells Fargo Bank depicts the 50th
+The above mural commissioned by Wells Fargo Bank depicts the 50th Anniversary of the Voting Rights Act.
+It is located at 316 18th Street South.

 Birmingham has no shortage of amazing murals.
 Across the metropolitan area, you will find buildings carefully crafted with bright colors, encouraging messages and unmatched artistic talent.